-Regardless of the amount of sales tax collected by a marketplace facilitator, the facilitator is responsible and liable for the payment of an amount equivalent to the amount of taxable sales made directly or facilitated for others multiplied by the applicable state and local tax rates.
-Similarly, the burden of proving that any marketplace facilitator is exempt from collecting the tax on any goods and services sold is on the marketplace facilitator.
+Regardless of the amount of sales tax collected by a marketplace facilitator, the facilitator is responsible and liable for the payment of an amount equivalent to the amount of taxable sales made directly or facilitated for others in Colorado multiplied by the applicable state and local tax rates.
 A marketplace facilitator must collect taxes on all taxable sales made through its marketplace even if the marketplace seller or multichannel seller for whom the sale was facilitated would not otherwise be obligated to collect such taxes.